-- Doing justice is about treating others well and pursuing a world where everyone can flourish. - The way we pursue justice matters we should seek to challenge injustice while not harming others. - Humility encourages us to listen deeply to those who have experienced injustice and to recognise when we get things wrong. - We can sometimes feel awkward about naming injustice for fear of offending another person - this verse shows that doing justice and being kind go together.
+- Doing justice is about treating others well and pursuing a world where everyone can flourish. - The way we pursue justice matters we should seek to challenge injustice but not to harm other people. - Humility encourages us to listen deeply to those who have experienced injustice and to recognise when we get things wrong. - We can sometimes feel awkward about naming injustice for fear of offending another person - this verse shows that doing justice and being kind can go together.